windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ![Data Model Example](data-model-example.png)

-Each data class has a corresponding plural object for managing instances of the class.
+Each data class has a corresponding object for managing instances of the class.
 For example, `Zotero.Items` is the object for managing `Zotero.Item` instances.
 You can use these plural objects to create, retrieve, update, and delete the corresponding data objects.

 For example, you can get a `Zotero.Item` instance by its key using the object `Zotero.Items`: